Barter: Local currencies

 The first exchange system was the Swiss WIR Bank.
 It was founded in 1934 as a result of currency shortages after the stock market crash of 1929.
 "WIR" is both an abbreviation of Wirtschaftsring (economic circle) and the word for "we" in German, reminding participants that the economic circle is also a community.

 In Australia and New Zealand, the largest barter exchange is Bartercard, founded in 1991, with offices in the United Kingdom, United States, Cyprus, UAE, Thailand, and most recently, South Africa.
 Other than its name suggests, it uses an electronic local currency, the trade dollar.
 Since its inception, Bartercard has amassed a trading value of over US$10 billion, and increased its customer network to 35,000 cardholders.

+The Crédito was a local currency started on 1 May 1995 in Bernal, Argentina, at a garage sale, which was the first of many neighbourhood barter markets (mercados de trueque) and barter clubs (clubes de trueque) that emerged in Argentina during the 1998–2002 Argentine great depression.

+At the barter clubs, people could exchange goods and services, often using créditos.

+An estimated 2.5 million Argentinians used the Crédito between 2001 and 2003.

+The currency started as a local exchange trading system (LETS), but was soon replaced by a number of printed currencies.

+After further experimentation with a LETS called nodine (from no dinero, "not money"), it finally became the Crédito (Spanish for "credit"), a printed currency again.